sdhanson/vrsc-f18/lesson-1/README.md

    <img src="https://github.com/sdhanson/vrsc-f18/blob/master/lesson-1/images/graph.jpg" width="300" height="300">
 </p>

 A GameObject is pretty simple as it pertains to the Inspector window.
 You can see in the figure below an empty GameObject that was added to a scene; note its properties in the Inspector.
 GameObjects by default have no visual properties except the widget Unity shows when you highlight the object.
-At this point, it’s simply a fairly empty object.
+Basically, it's a "thing" inside your game.
 <p align="center">
    <img src="https://github.com/sdhanson/vrsc-f18/blob/master/lesson-1/images/gameobject.png" width="400" height="110">
 </p>